marcianx/downcast-rs/README.md

 `downcast::DowncastSync` and invoke `impl_downcast!` on it as in the examples below.

-Since 1.1.0, the minimum supported Rust version is 1.29 to support downcasting `Rc` and `Arc`.
+Since 1.1.0, the minimum supported Rust version is 1.33 to support `Rc` and `Arc` in the receiver position.

 ```rust
 trait Trait: Downcast {}